 Christ Church, Clifton Down, Anglican church in Clifton Down, Bristol, England.

-Christ Church is an Anglican church building in Clifton Down constructed from limestone with a cruciform layout and octagonal apse.
-The structure features a slate roof and a striking steeple rising about 65 meters (213 feet) above the surrounding area.
+Christ Church, Clifton Down is an Anglican church in the Clifton Down area of Bristol, built in limestone with a cruciform plan and an octagonal apse.
+The building has a slate roof and a tall steeple that rises around 65 meters above the surrounding streets.

 The church hosts concerts and community events that draw people from across the city and shape local gathering traditions.
 These occasions bring together residents who come to experience both spiritual and cultural programs.